Mohamed-abdalazez/Secure-BackupRestore/README.md

 To use Secure-BackupRestore tool, you have to pass the parameters correctly on the command line which is:

--  4 parameters in the backup case
+-  4 parameters in the backup case.
     - eg. ```./backup.sh /Secure-BackupRestore/Data /Secure-BackupRestore/Backups MOAEMo 13```
--  3 parameters in the backup case
+-  3 parameters in the backup case.
     - eg. ``` ./restore.sh /Secure-BackupRestore/Backups/Data /Secure-BackupRestore/Data_Restored MOAEMo```
 - The nitty-gritty details about the parameters were shown in the Drafts folder.